 The EIS covers data for an eight-year period.
-Instead of 'simply' removing for each indicator the first data point from the time series used for the EIS 2017 and adding one more recent year to the time series, data for all years covered in the analysis are extracted (again) for each EIS report from the data sources listed in Table 1.
+Instead of 'simply' removing for each indicator the first data point from the time series used for the EIS 2018 and adding one more recent year to the time series, data for all years covered in the analysis are extracted (again) for each EIS report from the data sources listed in Table 1.
 For several indicators, data for older years have been revised by these external data sources, leading to, mostly small, differences in indicator and thus normalised values for the same year between different EIS reports.
-Table 6 summarises for each indicator how many data values have been revised for each indicator, after imputing missing values and after normalising the indicator values, comparing the data used for the most recent seven years in the EIS 2017 and the seven oldest years in the EIS 2018.
-For several indicators, the number of revised data values is substantial, in particular for Percentage population aged 25-34 having completed tertiary education, International scientific co-publications per million population, Top 10% most cited publications, Venture capital expenditures, Public-private co-publications, PCT patent applications, Trademark applications, Design applications, Employment in knowledge-intensive activities, Employment in fast-growing enterprises in innovative sectors, and Knowledge-intensive services exports.
-Many of these data revisions, lead to only (very) small changes.
-Due to the large number of different indicator values, results in the EIS 2017 and EIS 2018 are not directly comparable.
+Table 6 summarises for each indicator how many data values have been revised for each indicator, after imputing missing values and after normalising the indicator values, comparing the data used for the most recent seven years in the EIS 2018 and the seven oldest years in the EIS 2019 (if there has been no data update for a particular indicator, the data for the seven most recent seven years will be compared).
+The table only reports differences between the same year in the EIS 2018 and EIS 2019 of more than one percent, either upward or downward.